Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 4. **Monitor and Adjust:**
    - Continuously monitor the effectiveness of the recognition schedule and make adjustments based on community feedback and operational insights.
-   - **Added:** Schedule quarterly review meetings to assess overall program success.
+   - Schedule quarterly review meetings to assess overall program success and make necessary adjustments.

 5. **Documentation:**
    - Maintain detailed records of each recognition cycle to track progress and identify areas for improvement.
-   - Develop a centralized repository for all recognition-related documents to ensure easy access and maintain thorough records.
+   - **Added:** Develop a centralized repository for all recognition-related documents.

 #